 35. Mindy Cohn

 Mindy Cohn played Natalie Green on the hit TV series The Facts of Life from 1979 to 1988.
-Following that show she went on to land roles on multiple TV series such as The Second Half, The Kids From Room 402 and The Secret Life of an American Teenager.
+Following that show, she went on to land roles on multiple TV series such as The Second Half, The Kids From Room 402, and The Secret Life of an American Teenager.
 Younger generations may know Cohn not as Natalie, but rather as Velma.
 From 2002-2015, Cohn voiced the character of Velma Dinkley in the Scooby-Doo franchise.
-Her most recent role was in a 2017 drama titled Hollywood Dirt.
+Her most recent role was in the 2021 short Kill Cat Oakland.